Arthur Cleveland Bent

 Arthur Cleveland Bent (November 25, 1866 – December 30, 1954) was an American ornithologist.
 He is notable for his encyclopedic 21-volume work, Life Histories of North American Birds, published 1919-1968 and completed posthumously.

-Bent was brought up in Massachusetts, where he became interested in birds as a child.
+Bent was brought up in Taunton, Massachusetts, where he became interested in birds as a child.
 He was later successful in business and traveled throughout North America, acquiring an extensive knowledge of its avifauna.
 From 1901 he was contributing papers to The Auk, the journal of the American Ornithologists' Union.

 Following a request from the Smithsonian Institution in 1910, Bent started work on the project that would dominate the rest of his life.
 Using his own experiences, the published literature, and contributions from hundreds of others, he put together what was at the time by far the most comprehensive repository of knowledge about the biology of the birds of North America.
 His accounts were published progressively in the United States National Museum Bulletin (NMB), and later republished by Dover.